echemdb/website/data/best_practices/README.md

 carries a reference from outside it.
 A row may override the `scope` of its section, which is how a work on electrochemistry filed under a cross-domain topic is still shown with the field.

+Sections are shown in the order in which they appear in the file, under the heading of the `group` they name.
+The groups themselves, and their order, are declared in the top-level `groups` object.
+A section without a `group` is shown after the groups, at the same level as their headings.

 Every row carries `tags` from the controlled vocabulary in the top-level `tags` object.
 Tags in the `topic` group are section slugs and decide where a work is